inria-muse/service-traceroute/README.md

 ### Installation from source code

-*Service Traceroute* requires a working version of libpcap to be installed in your system.
-We have tested the code with the default version of libpcap distributed with Ubuntu ...
-The following instructions follow the steps used for that environment, but should be easily adaptable to any other operating system.
+*Service Traceroute* requires a working version of libpcap to be installed on your system.
+We have tested the code with the default version of libpcap distributed with Ubuntu 16.04, Fedora 25, and Mac OS High Sierra.
+The following instructions follow the steps used for Ubuntu, but should be easily adaptable to any other operating system.

 To compile, first install eventual missing dependencies: